Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Determining the structure constants

 \begin{prop} The semisimple rank of $G_{f'}$ is 1. \end{prop}

-\begin{proof} By proposition \ref{root system} the root system of $G_{f'}$ consists of the roots constant on $f$, $f$ is a face of co-dimension 1 so there is a single root (up to a sign) in the root system of $G_{f'}$.
+\begin{proof} By Proposition \ref{root system} the root system of $G_{f'}$ consists of the roots constant on $f$, $f$ is a facet of codimension 1 so there is a single root (up to a sign) in the root system of $G_{f'}$.
 Therefore the semisimple rank of $G_{f'}$ is 1. \end{proof}